Thursday 12:30-2 pm

 B.A., Marshall University

 Victoria Ledford is an assistant professor in the School of Communication and Journalism at Auburn University.
-Dr. Ledford’s research expertise centers around health communication, persuasion, and quantitative research methods, and she researches and teaches these topics.
-In addition, Dr. Ledford studies inclusive and effective teaching strategies in her research and believes that high-quality teaching practices, like effective practices across all areas of communication, serve students best when they are derived from evidence-based strategies.
+Dr. Ledford’s research expertise is in health communication, message effects, and stigma, and she researches and teaches these topics.
+In addition, Dr. Ledford studies supportive and effective teaching strategies in her research and believes that high-quality teaching practices, like effective practices across all areas of communication, serve students best when they are derived from evidence-based strategies.
 She enjoys learning alongside students and views the classroom as a space where student voice and creativity should thrive.
 Prior to teaching at Auburn, Dr. Ledford served as a Director of K-12 Research and Professional Services at the research firm, Hanover Research, and spent several years teaching communication courses at the University of Maryland and Marshall University.

-Dr. Ledford’s research is broadly concerned with health, persuasion, social cognition, and stigma reduction.
+Dr. Ledford’s research is broadly concerned with health, persuasion, message effects, and stigma reduction.
 Simply put, she does research that asks and answers: “how can we create health messages that persuade people to enact healthy behaviors but do not stigmatize them for not doing so?”
-To answer this broad question, she studies (1) the effects of stigmatizing messages on people’s beliefs, attitudes, and behaviors related to varied topics including opioids and Autism Spectrum Disorders; (2) what strategies are most effective at changing people’s beliefs—including perceptions of risk and stigma—attitudes, and behaviors; and finally (3) how people in stigmatized communities are affected by public health messages, particularly among issues where health disparities are evident (e.g., COVID-19).
-Across each of these three areas, Dr. Ledford primarily uses survey and experimental methods and frequently collaborates with qualitative researchers in recognizing the critical role of qualitative methods in answering these research questions.
-Dr. Ledford’s work has been published in Health Communication, Communication Education, Communication Teacher, the Basic Course Communication Annual, the International Encyclopedia of Media Psychology, the Handbook of Language in Public Health and Healthcare, and Metode Science Studies.
+To answer this broad question, she studies (1) the effects of stigmatizing messages on people’s beliefs, attitudes, and behaviors related to varied topics including opioids and autism; (2) what strategies are most effective at changing people’s beliefs—including perceptions of risk and stigma—attitudes, and behaviors; and finally (3) how people in stigmatized communities are affected by public health messages, particularly among issues where health disparities are evident.
+Across each of these three areas, Dr. Ledford primarily uses survey and experimental methods though she genuinely believes that the research question drives the method.
+That’s why she has also published qualitative research and frequently collaborates with qualitative researchers to conduct interviews and analyze other forms of qualitative data.
+Dr. Ledford’s work has been published in peer-reviewed outlets including Health Communication, Journal of Health Communication, Stigma and Health, Journal of Contingencies and Crisis Management, Communication Education, Communication Teacher, the Basic Course Communication Annual, the International Encyclopedia of Media Psychology, the Handbook of Language in Public Health and Healthcare, and Metode Science Studies.
 She also frequently presents her work at conferences regionally, nationally, and internationally.

 Outside the office, Dr. Ledford spends her time enjoying dinner parties with friends, playing board games, lifting weights at her gym, and traveling the world with the people she loves.
-She also frequents the Chicken Salad Chick next to Tichenor and loves finding great Southern food restaurants.
+She’s also known for always trying new recipes at home and is currently enjoying making kebabs and fattoush salad.

 Ledford, V., & Nan, X. (2022).
 Using communication science to accelerate adult and childhood vaccination.
 Metode Science Studies Journal, 13. https://doi.org/10.7203/metode.13.23759